liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/05-upgrading-themes.markdown

 A *breaking change* is a code modification between versions of @product@ that might be incompatible with existing plugins, including themes.
-Liferay minimized the number of breaking changes, but couldn't avoid some of them.
+Liferay minimized the number of breaking changes, but couldn't avoid some.
 The [Breaking Changes](/develop/reference/-/knowledge_base/7-0/breaking-changes) reference document describes them.
-The theme `gulp upgrade` command and the [Code Upgrade Tool](/develop/tutorials/-/knowledge_base/7-0/adapting-to-liferay-7s-api-with-the-code-upgrade-tool), in Liferay IDE and Liferay Developer Studio, identify and address these changes.
+The theme `gulp upgrade` command and the [Code Upgrade Tool](/develop/tutorials/-/knowledge_base/7-0/adapting-to-liferay-7s-api-with-the-code-upgrade-tool), in Liferay IDE and Liferay Developer Studio identify and address these changes.

 The `upgrade` Gulp task jump-starts the upgrade process, but it doesn't complete it.
 Manual updates are required.

 The rest of this tutorial explains all the theme upgrade steps, regardless of whether the `upgrade` Gulp task performs them.
 Steps the upgrade task performs are noted in context.
-Regardless of whether you've already executed the upgrade task, it's best to learn all the steps and make sure they're applied to your theme.
+Even if you've already executed the upgrade task, it's best to learn all the steps and make sure they're applied to your theme.

 The next step is to update the theme's metadata.